KianYang-Lee/kianyang-lee.github.io/content/blog/linux-commands-and-shell-scripting/writing-your-first-shell-script.md

 ---
 title: 'Writing Your First Shell Script'
-description: "Simple guide to get you started on writing your first shell script"
+description: 'Simple guide to get you started on writing your first shell script'
 author: 'Kian Yang Lee'
 datePublished: '2023-10-05'
 published: true
-lastUpdated: ''
+lastUpdated: '2023-10-05'
 categories: 'linux'
 tags: 'linux, shell script'
+category: 'linux'
 ---

 ## What is a Shell Script?